A melting glacier, an imperiled city and one farmer’s fight for climate justice

 Luciano Lliuya trudged back to his house, poured a cup of coffee, and readied himself for the next interview.
 He would keep telling his story as long as someone would listen.
 He would keep fighting for the glacier as long as it still clung to the cliffs of Palcaraju — threatening disaster, asking to be saved.

-Kevin Ylan Zacharias Zumaeta in Huaraz contributed to this report.
+Kevin Ylan Zacarias Zumaeta in Huaraz contributed to this report.
 Teo Armus and Mariana Alfaro in Washington provided translation assistance.